Superconnections and Index Theory: Preliminaries

 where $a$, $b\in A$.
 Pairs of elements that commutator vanishes on are said to commute.
 A trace on a $\Zz$-graded algebra is a homomorphism to the ground field that vanishes on the image of the commutator.
 The algebra of endomorphisms of a $\Zz$-graded algebra has a canonical trace defined by

 where $k$ is the ground field, and the last map is the pairing between $V$ and $V^*$.
 In terms of the ungraded trace $\Tr$ on $\End(V)$ this is given by $\sTr=\Tr\circ\eps$.

 One may of course extend the above discussion to families and talk of bundles of $\Zz$-graded vector spaces and algebras.
 We will always take these to be smooth, and either real or complex.
-Associated to a smooth manifold $X$ there is a canonical $\Zz$-graded vector bundle, the bundle of differential forms $\Forms^\bullet(X)$, where the grading is the cohomological degree reduced mod two.
-The bundle $\Forms^\bullet(X)$ is in fact a differential $\Zz$-graded vector bundle, the (odd) differential being the de Rham differential $\ud$.
-Given a $\Zz$-graded vector bundle $V\to X$, one may form the $\Zz$-graded vector bundle of forms with values in $V$,
+Associated to a smooth manifold $X$ there is a canonical differential $\Zz$-graded algebra, the algebra of differential forms $\Forms^\bullet(X)$ with the de Rham differential $\ud$, where the grading is the cohomological degree reduced mod two.
+Given a $\Zz$-graded vector bundle $V\to X$, one may form the $\Forms^\bullet(X)$-module of forms with values in $V$,

 This is a left module for the $\Zz$-graded algebra of $\End(V)$-valued differential forms $ \Forms^\bullet(X;\End(V)) $.

 Quillen \cite{Q1} introduced the notion of the \emph{superconnection} as a generalisation of connections to the category of $\Zz$-graded vector bundles.
 A superconnection $\Sc$ on a $\Zz$-graded vector bundle $V$ is an \emph{odd} derivation on $\Forms^\bullet(X;V)$.
 As such, it obeys